-Kiring'a et al. (2021) the author investigated the effect of relationship lending on access to financial services by small and medium enterprises in Kenya.
-A sample size of 366 SMEs was used by the study.
+Kiring'a et al. (2021) the author investigated the effect of relationship lending on Access to financial services by small and medium enterprises in Kenya.
+The study used a sample size of 366 SMEs.
 The study adopted a multistage sampling technique to obtain the small enterprise (SEs) respondents.
-Primary data was utilized and was acquired through semi structured questionnaires.
+Primary data was utilised and was acquired through semi structured questionnaires.
 Data were analysed using descriptive and inferential statistics applying Heckman two-stage regression model.
-The results revealed that small enterprises (SEs) with long relationship with the bank improved their credit access as well as firms with multiple banking relationships and those that build a strong trust with a bank benefit from credit access.
+The results revealed that small enterprises (SEs) with long relationships with the bank improved their credit access, firms with multiple banking relationships, and those that build a strong trust with a bank benefit from credit access.
 The results of this study were based on all small enterprises (SEs) of different sizes but this study focused on small size enterprises only to find out whether the results remained the same.

-In the case of multiple lending relationships, Charles and Mori (2017) examined the effects that dynamic incentives and the borrowing histories of clients of informal lending institutions have on loan repayment performance, in particular, the extent to which multiple borrowing and progressive lending affect the repayment of loans.
-The study used data set of 835 borrowers from an informal lending institution in Tanzania.
+In the case of multiple lending relationships, Charles and Mori (2017) examined the effects that dynamic incentives and the borrowing histories of clients of informal lending institutions have on loan repayment performance, particularly the extent to which multiple borrowing and progressive lending affect the repayment of loans.
+The study used a data set of 835 borrowers from an informal lending institution in Tanzania.
 Descriptive analysis and econometric models were used to test the hypotheses.
-They Found that loans from many lenders is associated with poor repayment of loans by the clients while progressive borrowing/repeated borrowing is associated with positive repayment of loans.
+They Found that loans from many lenders are associated with poor loan repayment by the clients, while progressive borrowing/repeated borrowing is related to optimistic repayment of loans.
 The study investigated the informal sector of small enterprises.
-Thus, this study focused on formal sector small enterprises or registered small enterprises only.
+Thus, this study only focused on the formal sector or registered small enterprises.